• Skip to main content

 This layout is 100% photo complete and has been featured in multiple national model railroad magazines and captures the look and feel of the Rio Grande Southern railroad from Rico to the Lizard Head pass in Colorado.

-See more photos and details on Rio Grande Southern Lizard Head Division Railroad.
+See more photos and details on Rio Grande Southern Lizard Head Division.

 Rio Grande Southern/GJP&MPRY